-Celestine, the chambermaid, has a new job in the country, at the Lanlaires.
-She has decided to use her beauty to seduce a wealthy man.
-But Mr Lanlaire is not a right choice: the house is ...
+Celestine, the chamber-maid, has a new job in the country, at the Lanlaires.
+She has decided to use her beauty to seduce a wealthy man, but Mr. Lanlaire is not a right choice: the house is ...
 See full summary »

 1 of 1 people found this review helpful.

 Was this review helpful to you?